Club Directory by Alphabet

 The Catholic Student Community is the Roman Catholic affiliated organization at Bates College.
 The group works alongside the College’s Catholic Chaplain in organizing weekly Saturday Mass and other spiritual activities such as prayer/discussion meetings and dinner meetings.
 The group is also active in the Lewiston community, volunteering with local churches and charitable organizations.

 The Bates Chemical Society is a chapter of the American Chemical Society (ACS).
 We strive to acquaint students with ACS, aid in the choice of a career or graduate school, and spark curiosity and passion for chemistry in Bates and the greater Lewiston community.
 We provide Bates and Lewiston high school students with interesting educational opportunities in the form of speakers, films, tours, demos and, seminars.
 We serve as a social and educational organization that unites people through the field of chemistry.

 The Chinese Language and Culture Club is a Chinese-speaking environment providing members and students with opportunities to appreciate Chinese culture and language through club events.
 The club helps Chinese speakers improve language skills by offering highly immersive language environments through Chinese movies and Chinese Table.
 The club also offers cultural events such as Chinese calligraphy workshops, Chinese cuisine dinner, a Chinese customs show and events related to traditional Chinese festivals.
 The club serves as an inclusive platform to invite all students to partake in enriching the Chinese language and cultural experience around Bates and have fun at the same time.

 Advisor: Shuhui Yang

 The Circus Club brings the newly flourishing art form of circus to Bates College.
-We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, diablo and other skills.
+We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, walking on stilts, diabolo, and other skills.
 Through weekly meetings, we work on strength, flexibility, and technique in a relaxed, low-pressure setting tailored to the interest of club members.
 Circus Club is open to everyone of all levels of experience (many of our members have no prior circus experience at all), and we are happy to help anyone learn the arts of circus!